ArmatureMaker/C.C.C.A/README.md

 ## License

-This addon is released under the MIT License.
+This addon is released under the GNU General Public License v3.0.
 See `LICENSE` for more details.

 ## Disclaimer